nationalarchives/design-system/src/get-started/tna-frontend/index.md

 // Get all cookies
 const all = cookies.all;

-// Check for the existance of a cookie const exists = cookies.exists("my-cookie");
+// Check for the existence of a cookie const exists = cookies.exists("my-cookie");

 // Get the value of a cookie